banner-france

 France: Tours (June - July)

-The University of Toronto will offer a course in French culture, and French language courses in Tours, France.
+The University of Toronto will offer three courses in Tours, France: French culture, Criminology, and French language.
 The courses are worth one full-year credit and are contingent on adequate enrolment.
 Students are not permitted to register for more than one course.
 Language courses are taught by faculty from the Institut de Touraine.

 Courses